Marlins vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 - The Marlins have played as the favorite four times over their past 10 games and won each of those contests.

-- The Marlins and their opponents have combined to hit the over five times in their last 10 games with a total.
+- In their last 10 games with a total, the Marlins and their opponents have combined to hit the over five times.

 Marlins Betting Records & Stats

-- When it has played as moneyline favorites with odds of -190 or shorter, Miami has a 4-1 record (winning 80% of its games).
+- Miami has gone 13-1 when it has played as moneyline favorites with odds of -155 or shorter (92.9% winning percentage).

-- The Marlins have an implied moneyline win probability of 65.5% in this matchup.
+- The implied moneyline probablility in this matchup gives the Marlins a 60.8% chance to win.

-- Miami has combined with opponents to go over the total 31 times this season for a 31-33-4 record against the over/under.
+- Miami has had an over/under set by oddsmakers 69 times, and have combined with opponents to go over the total in 32 of those games (32-33-4).

-- The Marlins have covered 66.7% of their games this season, going 4-2-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!